cs2043-sp17/lecture-demos/lec14/README.md

 ### What is `CSUG` Actually Like?

 There is a shared filesystem that is synced between 10 redundant nodes.
-In this configuration, you files you make on `csug01` will be available when you login to `csug04`, as well as `csug09`.
+In this configuration, the files you make on `csug01` will be available when you login to `csug04`, as well as `csug09`.
 The valid hosts are `csug{01..10}` (remember the curly braces make a range, paste this in your terminal `echo csug{01..10}`).